oracle-samples/oce-react-gallery-sample/README.md

 # About React Image Gallery Sample

-This repository holds the sample source code for a ReactJS implementation of an image gallery site powered by Oracle Content and Experience.
+This repository holds the sample source code for a ReactJS implementation of an image gallery site powered by Oracle Content Management.

 Please see the [complete tutorial](https://www.oracle.com/pls/topic/lookup?ctx=cloud&id=oce-react-gallery-sample) and [live demo](https://headless.mycontentdemo.com/samples/oce-react-gallery-sample).